-Back to Home
+Back to Our History

 Diocese of Ballarat

-1977 – 2025
+1977 – 2021

 Witnessing the struggle of living regionally and being away from support services, the Bishop of Ballarat made it a priority to ensure that help was available closer to home, leading to the founding of Ballarat Diocesan Family Services (BDFS) in 1977.

-Over the past 48 years, we have continued to address the pressing needs of a changing society, while supporting the most disadvantaged in our regional and rural communities.
+Since then, we have continued to address the pressing needs of a changing society, while supporting the most disadvantaged in our regional and rural communities.

 1977

-The Ballarat Diocesan Family Services founded
+The Ballarat Diocesan Family Services (BDFS) founded

 1980s

-Services expand and made available in rural VIctoria
+Services expand and made available in rural Victoria

 Within ten years, the range of services had broadened significantly to include parenting and relationship counselling, family support programs, and programs to support local unemployed youth.